 - You can sit or lie down when measuring your blood pressure, just choose a comfortable position and pay attention to placing the measuring device on your upper arm or wrist at the same level as your heart.
 If you sit, you need to sit in a chair with a backrest, your hands on a table, if you lie down, lie on your back, your hands along your body.

 - Avoid wearing clothes that are too tight, which will cause a false increase in blood pressure readings.
-It is best to measure three times in a row, each time one minute apart, and take the average between the last two measurements.
-Measure both arms at the same time and choose the arm with the higher blood pressure reading.
+It is best to measure three times in a row, one minute apart, and take the average between the last two measurements.
+Measure both arms at the same time, choosing the arm with the higher blood pressure reading.

 - Never measure blood pressure when you are too hungry, tired, stressed, angry, need to urinate, or after smoking or drinking coffee.